Intercoin/CommunityContract/README.md

 # CommunityContract
 Smart contract for managing community membership and roles.
-There are two versions: [Community](docs/contracts/Community.md) and [CommunityERC721](docs/contracts/CommunityERC721.md).
-Community is a contract for managing community membership and roles.
+Also has implemented NFT Interface.
-CommunityERC721 - the same as Community but create NFT for each role.
+When role granted to user, user obtained NFT for each role.
 User can customize own NFT and specify ExtraURI

-# Deploy Initial
-Deployer will create two implementations and deploy CommunityFactory that produced Community and CommunityERC721.

 # Deploy
-Any user can create own community by call method produce of CommunityFactory contract: [produce](docs/contracts/CommunityFactory.md#produce) and [produce(name, symbol)](docs/contracts/CommunityFactory.md#produce-1) respectively
+Any user can create own community by call method produce of CommunityFactory contract: [produce(hook, name, symbol)](docs/contracts/CommunityFactory.md#produce)

 # Overview
-There are 4 predefined roles:
+There are 6 predefined roles:

 role name| role index
 --|--
-`owners`|1
-`admins`|2
-`members`|3
-`relayers`|4

-Role `members` is starting role for any new accounts.
-Roles `owners` and `admins` can manage `members` and any newly created roles.
+`relayers`|1
+`owners`|2
+`admins`|3
+`members`|4
+`alumni`|5
+`visitors`|6

-Role `relayers` is web servers X which can register member in community via invite by owners/admins or some who can manage.
+Role `relayers` is web servers X which can register new accounts in community via invite by owners/admins or some who can manage.

 Roles `owners` is a single role that can magage itself. means one owner can add(or remove) other owner.

-Contract can be used as external storage for getting list of memebers.
+Contract can be used as external storage for getting list of members.

-In cases with CommunityERC721 any user obtain NFT with tokenID = `(roleid <<160)+walletaddress`
-Any who can manage certain role can setup tokenURI for this role by calling `setRoleURI` .
+Any user obtain NFT with tokenID = `(roleid <<160)+walletaddress` Any who can manage certain role can setup tokenURI for this role by calling `setRoleURI`.
-Also any member can setup personal URI for this role by calling `setExtraURI`.
+Also any member can setup personal URI for his role by calling `setExtraURI`.

-Full methods for each contracts can be find here [Community](docs/contracts/Community.md) and here [CommunityERC721](docs/contracts/CommunityERC721.md)
-Most usable method methods will be described below:
+Full methods for each contracts can be find here [Community](docs/contracts/Community.md) Most usable method methods will be described below:

 <table>